 This week I thought it was essential to discuss a dangerous personality trait that can lead to disaster when beginning a radiology residency.
-Coming from different programs, some residents start out with bad habits formed from their preliminary year.
+Coming from different programs, some residents start with bad habits formed from their preliminary year.
 I like to call this dangerous personality type “Never in Doubt But Sometimes Wrong.”
-More often than not, these residents trained for their prelim year in surgery (But not always!), and had developed this personality trait during the internship.
-He would have formed skills like talking with strength and charisma.
+More often than not, these residents trained for their prelim year in surgery (But not always!) and developed this personality trait during the internship.
+They would have formed skills like talking with strength and charisma.
 And, usually, this is a good thing.
 However, this is not the case when this resident does not have the knowledge and experience to back up their overconfidence.

 Why do I bring this up today?
 Well, I thought it was necessary to be aware of its consequences if you have developed these tendencies.
-Alternatively, for other residents, I want you to recognize this sort of personality trait so that you do not go down with the proverbial “ship” as well.
+Alternatively, for other residents, I want you to recognize this personality trait so that you do not go down with the proverbial “ship” as well.
 Also, what better time than at the beginning of residency?

 Why is this so crucial?
 Well, I go through the three main reasons these beginning radiology residents need to alter their ways: Danger to the resident, increased liability, and potential for harm to the staff.